Table of Contents

 Challenge #1: Building a brand in a crowded environment

 The fintech industry in Southeast Asia is highly competitive and has experienced significant growth over the past 15 years.
-According to recent research, the total addressable market (TAM) and compound annual growth rate (CAGR) of the fintech space in Asia are significant.
+According to recent research by Mordor Intelligence, the Asia-Pacific (APAC) fintech market is projected to witness the fastest growth at a CAGR of around 16% during the forecast period of 2023-2028.

 For a brand, one of the main challenges is to stand out in a crowded market.
 Maintaining top-of-mind awareness is crucial, and having a strong brand is essential to achieving this.
 A robust and impactful brand can directly influence the number of customers a business can acquire and the cost at which it does so.